starfrost013/86box-nv3-docs/settings/display.rst

 .. note:: Emulation of the nVIDIA RIVA 128 is still in development.
 Bugs are to be expected.

-.. warning:: The "STB Velocity 128 Ver.1.60" Video BIOS (dated 8 August 1997) has a bug that prevents the Windows 98 and ME CD-ROM startup menus from displaying correctly.
-This can be worked around by either mashing the down button or using a different VBIOS.
-Windows 95 is not affected.

 The *Configure* button provides the following settings: